PaulTowne/DynamicsProject/README.md

 UI:

-The buttons allow the user to control what type of pendulum is active, the color, and the number of pendulums viewable.
+A UI is only present in the 5th option.
+The buttons allow the user to control what type of pendulum is active, the color, and the number of pendulums being displayed at a time.

 The Future?: